davidd-lunarg/gfxreconstruct/USAGE_desktop_D3D12.md

                                         to different allocations with different
                                         offsets.
 Uses VMA to manage allocations
                                         and suballocations.
+  --swapchain <mode>    Choose a swapchain mode to replay.
+                        Available modes are:
+                            virtual     Virtual Swapchain of images which match the swapchain in effect at capture time and which are copied to the underlying swapchain of the implementation being replayed on.
+This is default. captured    Use the swapchain indices stored in the capture directly on the swapchain setup for replay. offscreen   Disable creating swapchains, surfaces
+                                        and windows.
+To see rendering, add the --screenshots option.
+  --use-captured-swapchain-indices
+                        Same as "--swapchain captured".
+                        Ignored if the "--swapchain" option is used.
+  --measurement-frame-range <start_frame>-<end_frame>
+                        Custom framerange to measure FPS for.
+                        This range will include the start frame but not the end frame.
+                        The measurement frame range defaults to all frames except the loading frame but can be configured for any range.
+If the end frame is past the last frame in the trace it will be clamped to the frame after the last (so in that case the results would include the last frame).
+  --measurement-file <file>
+                        Write measurements to a file at the specified path.
+                        Default is: '/sdcard/gfxrecon-measurements.json' on android and
+                        './gfxrecon-measurements.json' on desktop.
+  --quit-after-measurement-range
+                        If this is specified the replayer will abort when it reaches the <end_frame> specified in the --measurement-frame-range argument.
+  --flush-measurement-range
+                        If this is specified the replayer will flush and wait for all current GPU work to finish at the start and end of the measurement range.
+  --gpu-group <index>   Use the specified device group for replay, where index
+                        is the zero-based index to the array of physical device group returned by vkEnumeratePhysicalDeviceGroups.
+Replay may fail
+                        if the specified device group is not compatible with the original capture device group.

 D3D12-only:
   --use-cached-psos     Permit using cached PSOs when creating graphics or compute pipelines.
                         Using cached PSOs may reduce PSO creation time but may result in replay errors.
   --debug-device-lost   Enables automatic injection of breadcrumbs into command buffers
                         and page fault reporting.
                         Used to debug Direct3D 12 device removed problems.
   --fw <width,height>   Setup windowed and override resolution.
                         (Same as --force-windowed)
   --create-dummy-allocations Enables creation of dummy heaps and resources
                              for replay validation.
   --dx12-override-object-names Generates unique names for all ID3D12Objects and
                                assigns each object the generated name.
                                This is intended to assist replay debugging.
   --batching-memory-usage <pct>
-                               Limits the max amount of additional memory that can be used to batch resource data uploads during trim state load.
-Batching resource data uploads may reduce the number of GPU submissions required to load the trim state. <pct> is applied to the total available physical system memory and to the application's GPU memory budget.
-This only limits memory use for batching and does not guarantee overall max memory usage.
+                        Max amount of memory consumption while loading a trimmed capture file.
-                               Acceptable values range from 0 to 100 (default: 80).
-0 means no batching,
+                        Acceptable values range from 0 to 100 (default: 80)
+                        0 means no batching at all
-                               100 means use all available system and GPU memory.
+                        100 means use all available system and GPU memory --loop-count <n>      If <file> is loopable, loop <n> times.
+If <n> is 0, loop until the replayer is closed.
+If <n> is 1, looping is disabled.
+                        The default is 1.
 ```